openai/openai-quickstart-python/README.md

    $ flask run
    ```

-You should now be able to access the app at [http://localhost:5000](http://localhost:5000)!
+You should now be able to access the app from your browser at the following URL: [http://localhost:5000](http://localhost:5000)!